SpacemanRiff/spring-semester-project/README.md

     }
 ```
 In this code, you can see examples of how to add arguments using the addPositionalArgument method, the addRequiredNamedArgument, and the addNamedArgument.

-You can also see how to access values stored in arguments.
+You can also see how to access values stored in arguments using the getValueOf method.

+There are other examples such as ones that show saving and loading XML files.